 - By delivering food using bicycles, we have developed a sustainable food rescue model that is quick, economical, and gentle on the environment.

-- In addition to delivering food to recipient sites, we also work with community leaders at housing sites for low-income seniors, individuals, and families, after-school programs, and preschools to help them set up No Cost Grocery Programs, enabling them to actualize their own food security.
+- In addition to delivering food to recipient sites, we also work with residential volunteers to help them set up No Cost Grocery Programs.
+These Grocery Program Coordinators live at low income housing sites, senior centers, or work at after-school programs and preschools.
+By enabling them to direct their own systems for distribution, they actualize their own food access security.